• Skip to primary navigation

 Parent Class Show Method Called

-How to Use Super keyword with Constructor
+How to Use Super Keywords with Constructor

 It all happens because the JVM compiler automatically adds the super() statement at the beginning of the child class construct.
-So the super() statement calls the no-args constructor of the parent class.
+So, the super() statement calls the no-args constructor of the parent class.
 In this way, the constructor execution comes from the parent class constructor to the child class constructor.

 Let’s go through with an example to understand how the child class constructor calls the parent class constructor.